By Marty Rosen

 When visiting during the summer months, you’ll want to dip in the area’s cooling waters during a time when the region buzzes with energy.
 It’s when places like SomerSplash – the city’s 30-acre water park complete with slides, a wave pool and adjoining skateboard park – take on the feel of an old-fashioned resort town.
 The water park offers visitors a fun alternative to the magnificent waters of Lake Cumberland.

-And it’s when Somerset’s annual Master Musicians Festival – an annual mid-July event since 1994 – draws crowds from all over the country to hear an eclectic list of legendary rootsy artists like Odetta, Pinetop Perkins, Vassar Clemens, Richie Havens and the legendary Willie Nelson – right alongside regional performers who reflect Kentucky’s rich and varied musical traditions.
+And it’s when Somerset’s annual Master Musicians Festival – an annual mid-July event since 1994 – draws crowds from all over the country to hear an eclectic list of legendary rootsy artists like Odetta, Pinetop Perkins, Vassar Clemens, Richie Havens, the legendary Willie Nelson, Counting Crows and Dwight Yoakam – right alongside regional performers who reflect Kentucky’s rich and varied musical traditions.

 If you happen to be visiting on the fourth Saturday of the month (not only in summer, but April-October) be sure to take in the Somernites Cruise car show in downtown Somerset, fun-filled weekends devoted to vintage cars, live music and the sort of community spirit that hearkens back to an earlier time.
 With a Rock and Roll Block Party on Friday and then the car show/Cruise on Saturday, there’s nothing quite like it!